ece362-purdue/proton-labs/lab2-interrupts/README.md

 ### Step 1: Read the datasheet

+> [!NOTE]
+> Your RP2350 has 4 CPU cores, of which only 2 cores can be active at any given time.
+Two of these cores are ARM Cortex-M33s, which implement the **ARMv8-M Thumb 2 instruction set**, and the other two implement the **RISC-V instruction set**.
+The instruction set merely dictates what types of assembly instructions are available, but as we progress through the embedded labs using C programming, the choice of instruction set will not matter much.
+>
+> For the embedded labs, we'll stick with the ARM cores.

 Make sure you did the reading in Step 0.2, and then read the following sections of the RP2350 datasheet and answer the questions underneath.  **Be prepared to show your TA where you found the answer, and do not use anything other than the SDK functions or the datasheet to answer these questions.** (3 points each, unless otherwise specified)

 > [!TIP]